 This system design template shows how Tesira products can be used in a small divisible hotel ballroom room installation.
 A typical ballroom can be setup to accommodate distributed audio throughout the spaces from a number of auxiliary room input locations along with selectable background music sources.

-In this small hotel ballroom example, we will be setting up a flexible audio system utilizing the Server I/O hardware with wall-mounted TEC-1 user control interfaces located in each ballroom along with the pre-function area.
+In this hotel ballroom example, we will be setting up a flexible audio system utilizing the Server I/O hardware with wall-mounted TEC-1 user control interfaces located in each ballroom along with the pre-function area.
 Each ballroom will consist of two Dante wall plate locations, each with microphone and stereo line level inputs.
 These sources will be controlled with individual level controls, and mixed to the distributed speaker outputs as required for the specific design.
 There will be two background music sources available to the ballroom systems with source selection and level control.
 There will be four analog mic/line inputs available at the rack location to allow for wireless microphones or other auxiliary sources to be fed to each room.

 The application will also include a pre-function area audio feed to distributed ceiling speakers with the ability to select background music sources, or any of the ballroom audio for overflow purposes.
 Each ballroom control panel will have the ability to mute the feed to the overflow if desired.
 Return audio to the Dante wall plates will be available to route for extra room outputs or recording purposes.
 Finally, a logic circuit will allow all zones of audio to be muted by a contact closure trigger from the fire alarm panel.